 - 6. Review template details, then click Next. - 7.
 Select storage for the files, then click Next.
 We recommend thick provisioning for the Apstra server.

-8. Map the Apstra Management network to enable it to reach the virtual networks that the Apstra server will manage, then click Next.
+8. Map the Apstra Management network to reach the virtual networks managed by the Apstra server, then click Next.

 9. Review your specifications, then click Finish.

 Configure Apstra Server